 Detailed ultrasound imaging of cardiac structures using an endoscope

-TOE is a detailed ultrasound assessment of the heart using a special endoscope (a flexible tube) with an ultrasound transducer which produces ultrasound waves.
+TOE is a detailed ultrasound assessment of the heart using a special endoscope (a flexible tube) with an ultrasound transducer that produces ultrasound waves.
 The probe is passed through your mouth into the oesophagus (food pipe) just behind the heart.
-The word 'trans-oesophageal' means 'through the oesophagus'.
-The transducer sends ultrasound into the heart and then receives the echo, i.e. the signals that bounce back.
+The word 'transoesophageal means 'through the oesophagus'.
+The transducer sends ultrasound into the heart and then receives the echo, i.e. the bounce back signals.
 The signals are transformed into pictures that show on a screen.

 Transesophageal echocardiography (TOE) is used if the transthoracic echocardiogram (TTE) doesn’t produce clear results.
-Compared with transthoracic echo, TOE provides clearer and sharper images because the distance from the probe to the heart is much shorter and the ultrasound waves don’t have to pass through the chest wall and lungs.
-TOE is superior to TTE in evaluation of heart valves, both atria (top heart chambers), atrial septum, left atrial appendage (a muscular pouch connected to the left atrium where blood clots can sometimes be found in atrial fibrillation), aorta and pulmonary artery.
-TOE also has some disadvantages; it may be uncomfortable, usually requires mild sedation (medicine to help you relax, e.g. Midazolam) and as semi-invasive test, it has a small but finite risk of complications.
+Compared with transthoracic echo, TOE provides clearer and sharper images because the distance from the probe to the heart is much shorter, and the ultrasound waves don’t have to pass through the chest wall and lungs.
+TOE is superior to TTE in the assessment of heart valves, both atria (top heart chambers), atrial septum, left atrial appendage (a muscular pouch connected to the left atrium where blood clots can sometimes be found in atrial fibrillation), aorta and pulmonary artery.
+TOE also has some disadvantages; it may be uncomfortable, usually requires mild sedation (medicine to help you relax, e.g. Midazolam).
+As a semi-invasive test, it has a small but finite risk of complications.

-TOE is usually a one-off procedure; if echo follow-up is necessary, standard transthoracic (surface) echo is normally sufficient.
+TOE is usually a one-off procedure; if echo follow-up is necessary, standard transthoracic (surface) echo is ordinarily sufficient.

 Do not eat or drink anything from midnight before your appointment.
 Please do not stop any medication, particularly anticoagulants (warfarin, apixaban, edoxaban, rivaroxaban, dabigatran).
 You can drink water, clear tea and black coffee (without milk) up to 2 hours before the procedure.
 Milk, food, sweets, tea or coffee with milk can be consumed up to 6 hours before the procedure.
-Chewing gum and smoking is not permitted on day of the test.
+Chewing gum and smoking is not permitted on the day of the test.
 Please bring the list of your medication with you.
-If you are diabetic, please do not take your diabetic medication but bring it along with some food with you so you can have it after the investigation is completed.
+If you have diabetes, please do not take your diabetic medication but bring it along with some food to have it after the investigation is completed.
 You will be asked to remove any full or partial dentures.
-Dr Ruzicka will explain the test to you and any questions you may have can be answered prior to signing the consent form.
-A small needle will be put in your arm.
-Three ECG electrodes (plastic stickers) will be placed on your right side, left and right shoulder and attached with leads to the echo machine.
+Dr Ruzicka will explain the test to you, and any questions you may have can be answered before signing the consent form.
+A small cannula will be inserted into your arm.
+Three ECG electrodes (plastic stickers) will be placed on your right side, left and right shoulder, and attached, leading to the echo machine.

-Anaesthetic spray (e.g. Xylocain spray) will be used to numb the throat and usually a small dose of sedation (medicine to help you relax, e.g. Midazolam) will be given.
-A saturation probe and blood pressure cuff will be attached to monitor the level of oxygen in the blood and blood pressure.
-The probe with lubricant will then be put on your tongue and you will be asked to swallow the probe which will be gently introduced to the gullet (= oesophagus).
+Anaesthetic spray (e.g. Xylocaine spray) will be used to numb the throat, and usually, a small dose of sedation (medicine to help you relax, e.g. Midazolam) will be given.
+A saturation probe and blood pressure cuff will be attached to monitor the oxygen level in the blood and blood pressure.
+The probe with lubricant will then be put on your tongue, and you will be asked to swallow the probe, which will be gently introduced to the gullet (= oesophagus).
 If necessary, the sedation can be titrated up during the procedure.
-Oxygen mask may be given to help with breathing.
-The difficult part of the test is the swallowing of the probe but once it is down in the oesophagus, the procedure becomes much more comfortable.
-Because of the position of the probe, you will not be able to talk during the test.
+You will receive an oxygen mask to help you with breathing.
+The difficult part of the test is the swallowing of the probe, but once it is down in the oesophagus, the procedure becomes much more comfortable.
+Because of the probe's position, you will not be able to talk during the test.
 The procedure takes approximately 20-30 minutes.

-It can take up to 30 minutes for full feeling in your throat to return.
+It can take up to 30 minutes for the full feeling in your throat to return.
 You will then be able to eat and drink normally.
 You will remain in the department for 1-2 hours and have some refreshment.
-Before you are discharged, Dr Ruzicka will shortly talk to you about the result of the test and any follow-up arrangements.
-Because of the sedation, it is best to discuss the results in detail in a separate session and have someone to pick you up from the clinic and stay with you for the rest of the day.
+Before you are discharged, Dr Ruzicka will shortly talk to you about the test result and any follow-up arrangements.
+Because of the sedation, it is best to discuss the results in detail in a separate session and have someone pick you up from the clinic and stay with you for the rest of the day.

 If sedation is administered, it can remain in your system for 24 hours, you should until then: